themosis/documentation/structure.md

 ### The Http directory

 The `Http` directory contains your controllers, middleware (and form requests).
-Almost all of the logic to handle requests entering your application will be placed in this directory.
+Almost all the logic to handle requests entering your application will be placed in this directory.

 ### The Mail directory

-This directory does not exist by default, but will be created for you if you execute the `make:mail` Console command.
+This directory does not exist by default, but will be created for you if you execute the `make:mail` Artisan command.
 The `Mail` directory contains all of your classes that represent emails sent by your application.
-Mail objects allow you to encapsulate all of the logic of building an email in a single, simple class that may be sent using the `Mail::send` method.
+Mail objects allow you to encapsulate all the logic for building an email in a single, simple class that may be sent using the `Mail::send` method.

 ### The Providers directory

-The `Providers` directory contains all of the [service providers]({{url}}/providers) for your application.
+The `Providers` directory contains all the [service providers]({{url}}/providers) for your application.
 Service providers bootstrap your application by binding services in the service container, registering events, or performing any other tasks to prepare your application for incoming requests.

 In a fresh Themosis application, this directory will already contain several providers.
 You are free to add your own providers to this directory as needed.

 ### The Widgets directory

 The `Widgets` directory contains all of your WordPress widgets.
 You can create a new widget by using the `make:widget` Console command and then register it within the `Widgets` hookable class.

+> Depending on your WordPress installation, Widgets may no longer be loaded as those are handled through Gutenberg.

 Next
 ----